 Like other technical drawings, the structural drawing prepared should be certified by the designer for readiness and use on the construction site.
 However, the drawing must be approved by the government office (municipal or city corporation) or relevant authority before the execution of the works.

 The drawing shall be signed by the owner, designer and drafter (if there).
 The owner’s signature is done to accept the prepared drawing.
-The person who prepares the drawing must sign with the contact details such as e-mail ID, contact number and address.
-The certificate of the designer must be attached with drawings.
+The person who prepares the drawing must sign it with the contact details such as e-mail ID, contact number, and address.
+The designer’s certificate must be attached with drawings.

 Advantages of Structural Drawings

-The advantages of structural drawings are as follows: –
+There are several advantages of structural drawings as mentioned below: –

 Disadvantages of Structural Drawings